nishanshaju22/datamorph/README.md

 ---

-## Identity Model
+## Authentication

-There is no authentication in this application — it was not a requirement of the specification.
+There is no authentication in this app.
+For quick development authentication was not introduced, so the focus can be on designing and developing the main functionality.
 User identity is handled by a client-generated UUID sent as a custom HTTP header (`X-Client-Id`) on every request.

 ### How it works

 **Frontend:** on first load, `crypto.randomUUID()` generates a UUID and stores it in `sessionStorage` under the key `datamorph_client_id`.
-An Axios request interceptor attaches it as `X-Client-Id` on every outbound request automatically — no component code needs to handle it explicitly.
+An Axios request interceptor attaches it as `X-Client-Id` on every outbound request.

 **Backend:** `core_utils.get_client_id(request)` reads `request.META.get("HTTP_X_CLIENT_ID")` and returns it.
-All upload and job queries filter by this value, which is stored in the existing `session_key` database column (no migration required).
+All upload and job queries filter by this value, which is stored in the existing `session_key` database column.

 ### Why not cookies?

 The initial implementation used Django session cookies.
-When the frontend was deployed to Vercel (`*.vercel.app`) and the backend to Railway (`*.up.railway.app`), browsers blocked the session cookie due to `SameSite` cross-origin restrictions — confirmed by `REQUEST COOKIES: {}` appearing in request logs.
-Setting `SameSite=None; Secure` and configuring `CORS_ALLOW_CREDENTIALS` resolved the issue in some environments but remained unreliable across all browsers and network configurations (CDN edge nodes, corporate proxies).
+When the frontend was deployed to Vercel and the backend to Railway, browsers blocked the session cookie due to `SameSite` cross-origin restrictions appearing in request logs.
+While Setting `SameSite=None; Secure` and configuring `CORS_ALLOW_CREDENTIALS` should have resolved the issue it kept generating new tokens on every request and broke the system logic.

 The header-based approach is simpler, more reliable, and requires no cookie configuration on either side.

 ### Security trade-off

 Anyone who knows a client's UUID can see their data.
-This is an accepted trade-off given that there is no authentication requirement.
-Adding real auth in future would be a one-line middleware change — the `session_key` column would simply store a user ID instead of a client UUID, and the `get_client_id()` helper would be replaced with `request.user.id`.
+Adding real auth in future would be a one-line middleware change the `session_key` column would simply store a user ID instead of a client UUID, and the `get_client_id()` helper would be replaced with `request.user.id`.
+Alternatively, a stateless JWT-based authentication system could be introduced, where the user's identity is extracted from the validated JWT on each request.
+In either approach, the existing data access logic would remain largely unchanged, requiring only minimal modifications to how the client identifier is resolved.

 ---